Video: The script Working it Out teaches to children and adolescents in our schools

-Artists all know that - Women's Bodies are not Male Bodies
+Video: All artists know, Women's Bodies are not Male Bodies

-When recently popping into a politician’s office, a staffer there mentioned to me, that the words 'chest-binding' brought to his mind Chinese foot-binding - an interesting comparison.
+When recently popping into a Tasmanian politician’s office, a staffer there mentioned to me, that the words 'chest-binding' brought to his mind Chinese foot-binding - an interesting comparison.

 Why and how can this be happening?

 Far from being anything oppressive like Chinese foot binding, teachers are trained by WIO to see ‘chest binding’ as a normal activity gender dysphoric girls may need to be supported to do.
+WIO trains Tasmanian teachers with no background in psychology to write an ‘Affirmation plan’ for a female ‘student’s body’ to ‘bind safely’.

-It’s not the binding that needs questioning WIO insist, but any breathing difficulties arising when girls play sport, when wearing their possibly ill-fitting binders.
-Tasmanian teachers are encouraged to step in here and provide Breast binding cards to the student to help them ‘chest bind safely’.
+It’s not the binding that needs questioning WIO insist, but just the breathing difficulties arising when girls play sport, when wearing their possibly ill-fitting binders.
+Tasmanian teachers are encouraged to step in here and provide Breast binding cards

 WIO is a cheerleader and driver of girls bodies being medicalised.